Diversity in the Arts

 The grants, made possible by a generous grant from the William + Flora Hewlett Foundation, aim to promote equitable funding in the arts by providing financial support to artists who have historically been underserved or excluded by other funding mechanisms.
 Applications are open to all Sonoma County residents, with preference given to artists from the northern parts of the county, including Windsor, Healdsburg, Geyserville, and Cloverdale.
 Undocumented artists or arts and culture workers, young or emerging artists from historically marginalized communities, and artists with lived experiences as people of color received additional weight in the selection process.

-Arts and Cultural Collective of Northern Sonoma County members 2024-2025: Beatriz Adriana Castro Martinez, Guadalupe Lopez Jimenez, Jose De Jesús Gonzalez, Marcus Garcia, and Michelle Figueroa, and Rosaura Garcia
+Arts and Cultural Collective of Northern Sonoma County members 2024-2025: Beatriz Adriana Castro Martinez, Guadalupe Lopez Jimenez, Jose De Jesús Gonzalez, Marcus Garcia, and Michelle Figueroa, Rosa Gonzalez, and Rosaura Garcia

 2023 Diversity in Arts Grant Recipients